patrickm68/website-Nodejs/docs/docker.md

 ### Linking Containers

-If using the Protractor or WebDriverIO drivers, link the container with a Selenium Standalone docker container with an alias of `selenium`.
+If using the Protractor or WebDriver drivers, link the container with a Selenium Standalone docker container with an alias of `selenium`.
 Additionally, make sure your `codeceptjs.conf.js` contains the following to allow CodeceptJS to identify where Selenium is running.

 ```javascript
   ...